bdsomer/update-test/README.md

 # update-test
-> See if your dependencies can be updated without breaking the tests.
+> See if you can update your dependencies without breaking tests

 ## Installation
 ```